AdobeDocs/experience-manager-screens.en/help/user-guide/asset-level-scheduling.md

    >* Create a project, see [Creating a new Project](creating-a-screens-project.md).
    >* Create and add content to a channel, see [Managing Channels](managing-channels.md).

-1. Select **Edit** so you can open the channel editor and select an asset you want to apply the scheduling to.
+1. Click **Edit** so you can open the channel editor and click an asset you want to apply the scheduling to.

     ![image](/help/user-guide/assets/asset-activation/asset-level2.png)

-1. Select the asset, then select top left **Configure** (wrench icon).
+1. Click the asset, then click top left **Configure** (wrench icon).

-   Select the **Activation** tab.
+   Click the **Activation** tab.

    ![image](/help/user-guide/assets/asset-activation/asset-level3.png)

 1. You can specify the date from the date picker using **Active from** and **Active until** fields.

-   If you select the **Active from** and **Active until** date and time, the asset displays and loops only between that start date/time and end date/time, respectively.
+   If you click the **Active from** and **Active until** date and time, the asset displays and loops only between that start date/time and end date/time, respectively.

    ![image](/help/user-guide/assets/asset-activation/asset-level3.png)